Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: P-value estimation

 Replacing the parametric means test with a non-parametric alternative would relax assumptions about the underlying distribution but would not resolve the potential dependence between the random apunims.
 We initially attempted to implement a permutation test on the empirical (random apunim) distribution, but this resulted in excessive computational costs.

-While the test operates on a single $\theta$ dimension in principle, in practice we often want to test polarization for all subgroups ($\forall\theta \in \Theta$).
-Since we are simultaneously considering $\lvert \Theta \rvert$ hypotheses, we apply a multiple comparison correction to the resulting p-values---specifically the Holms method~\cite{holms}.
+While the test operates on a single group in principle, in practice we often want to test polarization for all subgroups of a specific dimension.
+Since we are simultaneously considering multiple hypotheses, we apply a multiple comparison correction to the resulting p-values--specifically the Holms method~\cite{holms}.
 The test is parameterized by the \ac{fwer}, which is used to tune the strength of the correction; we can increase this value to make our test more conservative towards multiple hypotheses~\cite{ChenFengYi2017}).
 In general, it is safe to set \ac{fwer} equal to the significance level of our test (e.g., $\textit{FWER} = 0.95$ if we are looking for $p < 0.05$).